 Why Do Menopausal Women Get Vaginal Dryness?

-Vaginal dryness is a common menopause symptom that unfortunately is discussed less frequently than other well-known symptoms such as hot flashes.
-Many women find they are ashamed of this issue, which can disrupt their sex life and make their daily life more uncomfortable.
-If you are struggling with vaginal dryness, it’s important to note that there are solutions at hand for this symptom of menopause.
-Today we’re going to take a look at why menopausal women get vaginal dryness and what you can do to avoid exasperating this issue.
+Vaginal dryness is a common menopause symptom that is unfortunately discussed less frequently than other well-known symptoms such as hot flashes.
+Many women feel ashamed of this issue, which can disrupt their sex life and make daily living more uncomfortable.
+If you’re struggling with vaginal dryness, it’s important to know there are effective solutions available.
+Today, we’ll explore why menopausal women experience vaginal dryness and what you can do to ease this problem.

 What is Vaginal Dryness?